SkyLorxd/WebSocket_FastAPI/README.md

 # final_json.py
 A FastAPI echo serevr that receives a JSON file.
 After sends it back without any changes

+# testt.py
+File with some sketches that were used during my educational process

 # Used libs:
 + websockets - lib to create a simple websocket client/server
 + aiohttp - lib to create websocket-connections via client session